devops-md/www.devops.md/pages/02.howto/how-to-create-a-file-in-linux/item.en.md

 ---
-title: 'How to create a file in Linux'
+title: 'How to Create a File in Linux'
 date: '2020-09-08 19:27'
 hide_git_sync_repo_link: false
 blog_url: /howto